 Elevation: 7,768 ft

 Peak 7768 is an unassuming ranked peak in the Lost River Range that lies between much taller King Mountain to the west and Jumpoff Peak to the east.
 Its large, mellow summit area is exposed to wind and weather, but it provides great views of surrounding peaks and the valley below.
 It’s a peak that we did “on the fly” while climbing other peaks in the area.
+USGS Arco Hills

 Hike into Wood Canyon on the 4WD road.
 Pass the first 4WD spur on the left.
 This spur travels onto unmarked (as of May 2018) private land.
-Continue on the 4WD road until you reached the second unmarked spur, shown as Arco Pass Spur #1 on the GPS track below, which is on public land.
+Continue on the 4WD road until you reach the second unmarked spur, shown as Arco Pass Spur #1 on the GPS track below, which is on public land.
 Take this spur and follow the road.
 The track climbs quickly and steeply.
-Once on the east ridge, the track becomes gradual, and it’s pleasant hiking from here to the summit.
+Once on the east ridge, the track becomes gradual and it’s pleasant hiking from here to the summit.

 Private land lies due south of the summit.
 However, the land is fenced so stay on the public side to not trespass.
 As shown on the GPS track, below, we descended south along the public side of the fence line to make our outing a loop route.
 The fence follows all the way down to the mouth of the canyon to “our” trailhead, a fact we noticed when we started out.
-It’s a little more sporting of a descent route, so it may not save you any time.
+It’s a little more sporting descent route, so it may not save you any time.
 Additionally, there is no easy path to the east and back to the road if you change your mind along the way, so you need to fully commit to the south descent or just backtrack your approach on the 4WD road.

-Our trip stats: 5.24 miles and 1,614 feet elevation gain.
+Our round-trip stats: 5.24 miles with 1,614 feet of elevation gain.